 The field of finance covers the economics of claims on resources.
-Financial economists study the valuation of these claims, the markets in which they are traded, and their use by individuals, corporations, and the society at large.
+Financial economists study the valuation of these claims, the markets in which they are traded, and their use by individuals, corporations, and society at large.

 Preparation and Qualifications